Translated by Amélie Jayet

 Psychomotricity cannot be summed up in a few words.
 You will best discover the multiple facets of the profession, which is still developing, by navigating the following pages.

-Below, you will find :
+You will find on this page :

 THE DEFINITION OF PSYCHOMOTRICITY – Marion BORY